Birth of a New Day: Background

-Prior to the album's release, Telepath established in the vaporwave community as one of the most prominent figures in the scene, being considered as the best producer of the genre by HKE himself.
+Prior to the album's release, Telepath established himself in the vaporwave community as one of the most prominent figures in the scene, being considered as the best producer of the genre by HKE himself.
 On November 25, 2014, his album アンドロメダ (Andromeda) was released, being described by some commentators as one of the most "ethereal, peaceful" albums of all time.

 On January 10, 2015, eleven days before Birth of a New Day's release, HKE had released HK, one of his first albums; in an interview with Bandcamp, he compares both albums, noting that although there are similarities between the two, HK is, in his opinion, much more minimal.
 While believing that his solo album presents a similar concept and atmosphere to the listener, he stated that it is in a much more subtle way than Birth of a New Day, although later pointing that this makes HK "maybe a bit more melancholic".
 In this interview, he also noted how the themes of Birth of a New Day reflect his worldviews, viewing the world as a "cold dream" constructed by society.

-Three months before the release of Birth of a New Day, and before 2814 or HK were released, HKE stated in an RBMA interview that the most important thing a vaporwave producer should do is "something cinematic in effect."
-He further points out that in his solo albums, he tries to depict a feeling of "love and loneliness in the big city."
+Three months before the release of Birth of a New Day, and before 2814 or HK were released, HKE stated in an RBMA interview that the most important thing a vaporwave producer should do is "something cinematic in effect".
+He further points out that in his solo albums, he tries to depict a feeling of "love and loneliness in the big city".
 In an interview with NeonVice, a website for "everything retro, synthwave, vaporwave, & aesthetic", HKE states that the album is the "perfect follow up" to 2814's debut album; he notes that he and Telepath feel they "have topped the first" and were excited to release the album since finishing the mastering process in December 2014.
-HKE further points out that the album would still present the futuristic ambiance and atmosphere of their first album, but with "just a bit more of a refined and concise edge to it."
+HKE further points out that the album would still present the futuristic ambiance and atmosphere of their first album, but with "just a bit more of a refined and concise edge to it".